Ots58/Solomon_odunsi/README.md

 # Solomon_odunsi
-Project: Deploying a scalable and fault-tolerant WordPress website on AWS using Terraform, VS Code Studio, Git, and GitHub, following the Scrum methodology.
+Project Title: Deploying a highly available, scalable and fault-tolerant infrastructure on AWS using Terraform Project Description: A turnkey solution for deploying a WordPress website on AWS using Terraform, Visual Studio Code, Git, GitHub, generative AI tools (Amazon CodeWhisperer and Amazon Q), and following the Scrum methodology.